txt/ase23/docs/intro.md

 ## Answer0: Who Cares?
 I'm  not here to study philosophy.

-I'm a software engineering.
+> "I'm a software engineering.
 All I care abut is bracket matching.
 Tell me a few tricks about
-data miners, optimizers, and theorem provers which  I can add to my resume.
+data miners, optimizers, and theorem provers which  I can add to my resume."

 To which I say: Why not both?